u9n/dlms-cosem/README.md

 If you find a bug please raise an issue on Github.

-We welcome contributions of any kind.

 We add features depending on our own, and our clients use cases.
 If you need a feature implemented please contact us.

-# Training / Consultancy / Commercial Support
+# Training / Consultancy / Commercial Support / Services

 We offer consultancy service and training services around this library and general DLMS/COSEM.
 If you are interested in our services just reach out to us.

-If you have implemented a solution based on this library we also offer a commercial support scheme.
+The library is an important part of our [Smart meter platform Utilitarian, https://utilitarian.io](https://utilitarian.io).
+If you need to collect data from a lot of DLMS devices or meters, deploying Utilitarian might be the smoothest solution for you.